Wichitan Roy Moye III earns GRAMMY nomination

 WICHITA, Kan.
 (KWCH) - An album of uplifting songs for children by artists of color helped a Wichitan receive his first GRAMMY nomination.

 Roy Moye III is one of 24 artists featured on the album All One Tribe, released this year on Juneteenth (June 19) to celebrate the accomplishments and culture of persons of color.
 Moye performs “Black Lives Made STEM History” on the album, which was nominated for Best Children’s Album.
-The GRAMMY awards ceremony is happening Jan.
-31, 2021.
+The GRAMMY awards ceremony is happening on April 3, 2022.

 The group calls itself 1 Tribe Collective.